WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission.

 Cons

 After two years as an EQ Bank client, I’ve found their products flexible and very easy to use.
-As a no-frills bank account with total flexibility and unlimited banking features, they’ve also maintained exceptionally high-interest rates despite the pandemic.
+As a no-frills bank account with total flexibility and unlimited banking features, they’ve also maintained exceptionally high-interest rates throughout the pandemic.

 Related Articles